NeCTAR-RC/nectar-training/package07/sections/connectViaSSH.markdown

 To connect to your instance, you will need its IP address.
 You should have just written this down, or you can look it up on the Dashboard (*Compute > Instances*).

-In the following text, your **IP address** is described as **NNN.NNN.NNN.NNN**, which you will have to replace with your own instance’s IP address.
+In the following text, your **IP address** is described as **NNN.NNN.NNN.NNN**, which you will have to replace with your own instance's IP address.

 To get a secure connection, we need to log on to the instance via ssh.